 Larry Ciupik is Director of the Doane Observatory and part of the Adler’s VERITAS research group.
 He is involved with implementing and maintaining the auxiliary camera systems on VERITAS that improve the pointing accuracy.
 His research interests are in active galactic nuclei and in particular studying the optical emission from gamma-ray emitting AGN.
 Ciupik has been with the Adler for more than 45 years.

 Michelle Nichols earned her Bachelor of Science degree in Physics and Astronomy from the University of Illinois at Urbana-Champaign in 1995, and a Master of Education degree in Curriculum and Instruction from National-Louis University in 2002.
 Michelle has been employed by the Adler since 1995 and has been on many staff teams to develop exhibits, planetarium shows, and fun programs and events for Adler visitors.
-Michelle currently leads the Adler’s ‘Scopes in the City telescope outreach program, and she is the education program manager for the Adler’s Far Horizons high altitude ballooning and space program.
+As Director of Public Observing, Michelle leads the Adler’s various telescope and sky observing efforts, including the ‘Scopes in the City telescope outreach program, free nighttime observing in the Doane Observatory via Doane at Dusk, Adler’s telescope volunteer program, and much more.

 Patrick McPike is the Visualization Engineer for the Space Visualization Lab at the Adler Planetarium.
 Patrick has a Master of Fine Arts degree in visual effects and animation from the Academy of Art University in San Francisco.
 He has helped brings some of Adler’s best immersive films to the screen such as Planet Nine, One World, One Sky, and Destination Solar System.
 Patrick continues to create immersive films, data visualizations and animations for Adler’s theaters, exhibits and virtual reality devices.

 The Adler Planetarium is grateful to The Brinson Foundation for supporting Astronomy Research initiatives.